SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 # Beyond SCS

-The Gaia-X provider working group which could have created a superceeding standard does no longer exist.
+The Gaia-X provider working group which could have created a superseding standard does no longer exist.

-However, we have been reaching out to the OpenStack Public Cloud SIG and the Alasca members to seek further alignment.
+However, we have been reaching out to the OpenStack Public Cloud SIG and the ALASCA members to seek further alignment.